Home > City Guides > America’s Most Affordable Cities to Live in 2026

 • Unemployment Rate: 3.5%

-Surrounded by the Great Smoky Mountains and situated alongside the Tennessee River, Knoxville provides locals with excellent job opportunities, affordable homes, and plenty of family-friendly activities.
-With housing costs 30% lower than the national average and no state income tax, Marble City is an excellent place to settle down—and also a great place to retire!
-Residents can find open positions in Knoxville with big employers like Regal Cinemas, TeamHealth, and HGTV.
-Finally, not only is this Tennessee city home to Zoo Knoxville and the Knoxville Botanical Garden and Arboretum, but it also hosts Big Ears Festival—a four-day music festival known for featuring artists of all genres.
+Surrounded by the Great Smoky Mountains and situated alongside the Tennessee River, Knoxville is an affordable American city that provides locals with excellent job opportunities, affordable homes, and plenty of family-friendly activities.
+With housing costs 18% lower than the national average and no state income tax, Marble City is an excellent place to settle down—and also a great place to retire!
+Residents can find open positions in Knoxville with big employers like Regal Cinemas, TeamHealth, First Utility District of Knox County, and even HGTV.
+Finally, not only is this Tennessee city home to Knoxville attractions like Zoo Knoxville and the Knoxville Botanical Garden & Arboretum, but it also hosts Big Ears Festival—a four-day music festival known for featuring artists of all genres.

 Memphis, TN